caksoylar/keymap-drawer/README.md

 If you prefer not to use Poetry, you can get an editable install with `pip install --editable .` inside the `keymap-drawer` folder.

+The source code for the Streamlit app lives in the [`keymap-drawer-web`](https://github.com/caksoylar/keymap-drawer-web) repo.

 ## Related projects

 - [@nickcoutsos's ZMK keymap editor](https://github.com/nickcoutsos/keymap-editor)